zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Update to system properties page
   * Translations for new startup status; adjusted display size of log files to prevent scrolling of browser window.
   * Better handling for exception while testing for blog articles
+  * Added gui_type 'readonly' for plugin parameters that are configured by the plugin itself
+  * implemented handling for plugin parameter 'configuration_needed'
+  * added spinner when loading information of configured plugins

+* tests:

+  * Changed plugin test for cli to reflect change to multi-instance
+  * Adjusted test_smarthome to reflect changes (bin.smarthome -> lib.smarthome)
+  * Added shng_status to MockSmarthome